Dr Ysabel Gerrard

 BA (Hons), MA, PhD (University of Leeds)

 Room: Elmfield, B05

 Ysabel joined the Department of Sociological Studies in 2017, having completed her PhD at the University of Leeds and spending some time as an Intern at Microsoft Research New England.
-She is also the Young Scholars' Representative for the European Communication Research and Education Association (ECREA) Digital Culture and Communication Section.
-Her research interests are in: social media and society; gender and identities; feminist media theory; and digital research methods.
+She is also the Book Reviews Editors for Convergence: International Journal of Research into New Media Technologies, and the Young Scholars’ Representative for the European Communication Research and Education Association (ECREA) Digital Culture and Communication Section.
+Her research interests are in: social media and society; gender and identities; feminist media theory; social media content moderation; and digital research methods.

 Ysabel’s research interests are in: